-Analysis of the interviews shows that while both Jewish and Arab participants aimed to leave the history out of their activity, the practice of it was perceived differently.
-Jewish participants tended to view the history as negligible and irrelevant for their lives, as illustrated in the next quotation: "We are not interested in the 1948 war […] we are interested in Ramla […] (we) want to live together peacefully."
+Although both Jewish and Arab participants aimed to leave history out of their activities, their relationship to that history differed.
+Jewish participants tended to view it as negligible and irrelevant for their lives, as shared by a Jewish participant:

+We are not interested in the 1948 war […] We are interested in Ramla […] [we] want to live together peacefully.

-Conversely, Arab participants described personal complex relations with historical events.
-Some of them shared that the events in 1948 Arab-Israeli war, related to the expulsion and fleeing of the Arab population, is an inherent part of their personal-national narrative, and described feelings of anger and pain.
-In the next quotation participant exemplify those feelings:
+Conversely, Arab participants described deep personal and complicated feelings about historical events.
+Some shared that the events in the 1948 Arab-Israeli War, especially the expulsion of the Arab population, are inextricable parts of their personal-national narrative that generate feelings of anger and pain, as exemplified by the words of an Arab participant:

-"The history is part of our lives. part of our culture […] my dad was thirteen years old when his village was vacated in 1948 […] he went without food […] without a home, these are painful things […] and you can't forget them."
+The history is part of our lives, part of our culture […] My dad was thirteen years old when his village was vacated in 1948 […] He went without food […] without a home.
+These are painful things […] and you can't forget them.

-Despite the intention to keep the history out of their community practice, part of the participants shared that in some cases the complex history is surfaced, forcing them to deal with historical tensions, particularly those rooted in the events of the 1948 Arab-Israeli war.
-This usually happened when they were involved in activities related to evacuation of residents, such as urban renewal projects and relocation of residents in times of war.
-These tensions were raised in interactions with Arab residents but they also accompany some of the Arab participants in identifying with Arabs residents or being especially attentive to them.
+Thus, despite the intention to keep history out of their community practice, some participants shared that this complex history resurfaced at times, forcing them to deal with historical tensions, particularly those rooted in the events of the 1948 Arab-Israeli war.
+This usually happened when they were involved in activities that involved evacuating residents, such as urban renewal projects and relocation of residents in times of war.
+These tensions were raised in interactions with Arab residents but they also shaped how Arab participants identified with Arabs residents and how attentive they were to them.

-One prime example that emerged from the interviews was related to an urban renewal project.
-In recent years, Israel has been advancing a governmental urban renewal initiative called 'evacuation-building', that includes a temporary relocation of residents, until construction and renovation are completed.
-Several participants that were leading urban renewal projects shared that Arab residents were afraid that the government will not allow them to return to their homes and hence objected the plan.
-In the next quotation, a Jewish participant illustrate residents' objection:
+One example that caused historical memories to resurface and that was mentioned in several interviews was related to an urban renewal project.
+In recent years, Israel has followed a governmental urban renewal process called “evacuation-building” in which residents are temporarily relocated until construction and renovation are completed.
+Several participants who played leadership roles in urban renewal projects shared that Arab residents were afraid that the government would not allow them to return to their homes and hence objected to the plan.
+A Jewish participant shared the residents' objection:

-"In one of the first residents' conferences […] I presented the 'evacuation-building' plan and suddenly there was such a resistance.
-They heard the word evacuation and it immediately threw them back to the connotations of get all the Arabs out […] at the end of the day there are Arabs that experienced it (evacuation during the 1948 war) as deportation"
+In one of the first residents' conferences […] I presented the 'evacuation-building' plan and suddenly there was such a resistance.
+They heard the word ‘evacuation,’ and it immediately threw them back to the connotations of get all the Arabs out […] At the end of the day there are Arabs that experienced it [evacuation during the 1948 war]) as deportation.

 Hence, both Jewish and Arab participants shared they had to develop historical sensitivity within their practice.
-They had conversations with residents over the meanings they ascribed to history events, and by that they also gave space and acknowledged the existence of the historical narrative of the cities’ Arab population.
-Moreover, participants shared they tried to gain residents’ trust by avoiding the term 'evacuation-building', as well as emphasizing their legal rights and that the process is voluntary.
-Furthermore, in order to remove uncertainty, participants reported they led a structural change within the urban renewal project according to which building begins before evacuation, as reflected in the quotation of an Arab participant:
+They had conversations with residents about the meanings they ascribed to historical events, thereby giving space to and acknowledging the existence of the historical narrative of the Arab residents.
+Moreover, participants shared they tried to gain residents’ trust by avoiding the term “evacuation-building,” as well as emphasizing their legal rights and that the process was voluntary.
+Furthermore, to lessen Arab residents’ anxiety, participants reported that they led the effort to institute a structural change in urban renewal practice, so that building would begin before evacuation, as noted by an Arab participant:

-"The word evacuation is not perceived well in the Arab community […]; ‘you are evacuating me’.
+The word ‘evacuation; is not perceived well in the Arab community […]; ‘you are evacuating me’.
 Therefore, we started to change the term.
-I changed it in the neighborhood from evacuation to renovation […] because of the community's fears from evacuation, and that […] they won't be allowed to come back.
-So we found a solution: first building and then evacuating the residents […] we adopted the plan to the community."
+I changed it in the neighbourhood from evacuation to renovation […] because of the community's fears from evacuation, and that […] they won't be allowed to come back.
+So, we found a solution: first building and then evacuating the residents […] We adopted the plan to the community."